ASP Is Fun

 4/10/2007 - I print out and FAX their cancellation form in to them immediately.
 Note that their form claims they *require* a credit card number from you in order to cancel.
 I do not believe it is legal in any state in the US to require a credit card number in order to cancel from a contract.
 I checked my order form where I signed up for service in November 2004.
 It did not state either that they needed a FAX to cancel service nor that they would require a credit card in order to do so.
 Their terms of service, as previously stated, simply indicate a letter is required.

 4/11/2007 - I get a cancellation warning.
-They are now warning me that I've cancelled.
+They are now warning me that I've canceled.
 Or that they might cancel me, which is what I've been asking them to do for almost 2 months now.

 4/26/2007 - At 1:26am ServerPronto sent me an invoice for an *additional* $300 for non-payment.
 According to their Terms of Service, "Service will be interrupted on accounts that reach 10 days past due.
 Service interrupted for nonpayment is subject to a $200 reconnect charge.
 Accounts not paid by due date are subject to a $7.95 late fee."
 Nowhere do they list a $300 non-payment fee.